indero/t0maten/README.md

       `notify-send -u critical -i /usr/share/icons/gnome/32x32/status/dialog-warning.png "Thymes Up!"` if seconds_left == 0
     end

+Or, to send notifications under MacOS use the following inside the `after` block:

+    `osascript -e 'display notification "Thymes Up!" with title "Pomodoro"'` if seconds_left == 0

 ### tmux

 If you use TMUX as terminal multiplexer you can add a pomodoro status to your